20centaurifux/efind-website/docs/howto-extensions.md

 		fn(ctx, "example extension", "0.1.0", "An example extension written in C.");
 	}

-The "discover" function exports the custom filter functions you want to provide in your extension.
+The *discover()* function exports the filter functions you want to provide in your extension.
 Please specify name, number of parameters and parameter types.
 Parameters can be strings or integers.

 	void
 	discover(RegistrationCtx *ctx, RegisterCallback fn)